corbado/example-passkeys-ruby-react/README.md

 # Ruby on Rails & React Passkey Example App

 This is a sample implementation of a Ruby on Rails application with a React.js frontend that offers passkey authentication.
-For simple passkey-first authentication, the Corbado web component is used.
+For simple passkey-first authentication, the Corbado UI components are used.

-Please read the [full blog post](https://www.corbado.com/blog/passkeys-ruby-on-rails-react) to see all the required steps to integrat passkeys into a Ruby on Rails / React app.
+Please read the [full blog post](https://www.corbado.com/blog/passkeys-ruby-on-rails-react) to see all the required steps to integrate passkeys into a Ruby on Rails / React app.

 ## File structure